 The EXHAUST fitting on the bottom of the housing allows the gas sample to exit the sample-draw detector.
 The EXHAUST fitting accepts 1/4 in. rigid tubing.
-See "Installation" on page 10 to connect tubing to the EXHAUST fitting.
+See "Installation" on page 16 for instructions to connect tubing to the EXHAUST fitting.